Embedded-Chiangdi/GB_Code/books_note/tcp_ip_network_programming/Note.md

     char sa_data[14];
 }
 ```

 ## Endian Conversions(字节序转换) and Network Endian(网络字节序)
 In gernal, There are big endian and little endian in computer world for bytes transmission.
 Most of inters micro-crontroller are based on little endian. but netwrok transsission is big endian.
-So we should do endian conversions before  fill stuff in `sockaddr_in`.
+So we should do endian conversions before  fill stuff to `sockaddr_in`.
 There are some functions help us to do so:
 ```c
 //h stand for “host” in htons